-U.S. Travel champions a pro-connectivity, pro-growth, pro-traveler agenda, and advocates for policies that reduce barriers to travel and improve America’s travel infrastructure.
+Prior to becoming President of FutureWrx Solutions he was President of the U.S. Travel Association, which champions a pro-connectivity, pro-growth, pro-traveler agenda, and advocates for policies that reduce barriers to travel and improve America’s travel infrastructure.
 In addition, the association provides essential research, such as the monthly Travel Trends Index, and engages, connects and informs the travel industry at events year-round.

 On several occasions, Dow has met with administration officials and congressional leaders to discuss important travel issues, and his efforts have resulted in major legislative victories for travelers.
 In particular, he was instrumental in establishing Brand USA, the highly effective national promotion program, which was reauthorized through 2020 by Congress.